 Just ran same 2.0/3.0 procedures on ewald-test with CUDA 6.5.

 In compute_20 build, the PME spread tests fail only - also with exact same error (an illegal memory access was

 The tests don't fail if textures are disabled.

 Spread is the only PME kernel which uses textures, and it's the only arch-dependent feature of the kernel.

 Clearly, the problem lies with texrefs.
 Maybe we misuse them, or they are not supposed to be used on (CC >= 3.0) hardware at all.

 So the general solution is needed.

-#4 Updated by Szilárd Páll over 2 years ago
+#4 Updated by Szilárd Páll almost 3 years ago

 The source of the issue is still the same, I think: the host code only takes into account at runtime what is the CC of the device in use and does not consider that the kernel may be compiled from PTX targeting a virt arch that does not support a certain feature (be it texobj or shuffle reduction).